ManolisPerrot/ManolisPerrot.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently looking for a research or engineering position in applied mathematics related to fluids or hydrological modeling.
+I am currently a CNRS postdoctoral reseacher in the MEOM group of Institut des Géosciences de l'Environnement, Grenoble, France.
+With Bruno Deremble and Hugo Jacquet, we work on oceanic turbulence in the presence of surface waves.

 Among various topics, here are my interests and areas of expertise: